 Usually, the update is downloaded automatically, but if it didn’t happen for some reason, just click on the Steam tab and then click on Check for Steam Client Updates.
 Update the games you are playing as well.

-Right-click on the network connection, select Properties and uncheck Internet Protocol Version 6 and click OK.
+Right-click on the network connection, select Properties, uncheck Internet Protocol Version 6 and click OK.

 Disable Hardware Encoding